Cryptography

 This charm creates a MutatingWebhookConfiguration object that calls a webhook whenever a new PVCViewer is created or updated.

-Similar to the other charms that create MutatingWebhookConfiguration objects, this charm generates a self-signed X.509 certificate so that the Kubernetes API server can confirm the workload container identity.
+Similar to other charms that create MutatingWebhookConfiguration objects, this charm generates a self-signed X.509 certificate so that the Kubernetes API server can confirm the workload container identity.